jspitkin/Secure-Messaging/README.md

 ****************
 * Introduction

-This secure messanger is written in Python 2.7.5 with the assistance of the PyCrypto library.
+This secure meseanger is written in Python 2.7.5 with the assistance of the PyCrypto library.
 Using SHA-1, RSA keys, and 3DES a message is securely sent from Alice to Bob.
 Death to all rats and snitches.

 ********************
 *  Included Files